StressedCatInABox/StressedCatInABox/README.md

 - Hi, I’m @StressedCatInABox
 - I’m interested in modding source engine games, or something like that.
-- I’m currently learning how to code C#, but I already know some Lua.
+- i don't even know
-- You can reach me on Discord here: STRESSED CAT IN A BOX#5324
+- You can reach me on Discord at: stressedcatinabox

 <!---
 StressedCatInABox/StressedCatInABox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.